Teletherapy For Refugees

 1) Technology:

-Tele-Health Technology is an already well established resource, with the prevalent availability and use of services like Zoom that can be secured for confidential service delivery, interpreter orientation and training, service provider support, communication with host community representatives, and coordination of the overall service delivery system.
+Tele-Health Technology is an already well established resource, with the prevalent availability and use of services like Zoom and tele-health platforms that can be secured as a technical vehicle for hosting this service delivery system.
+Using such an existing platform can better allow for the Social Health Care For Newcomers program to more quickly operate confidential service delivery, interpreter and psychosocial aid orientation and training, service provider support, communication with host community representatives, service agencies, and newcomer communities, and coordination of the overall service delivery system.

 Necessary elements include:

-- Client access to virtual technology equipment and the internet
+• Client access to virtual technology equipment and the internet, and guidance on how to use the technology.

 2) Human Resources for Service Delivery and Coordination: